wistia/wistia-open-docs/_posts/player-api.md

 volume(level)           | Sets the current volume level. 'level' is a decimal value between 0 and 1. width()                 | Gets the current width of the embed (the video plus any plugins on the left and right). width(w)                | Sets the width of the embed.
 The video will be resized to fit with the plugins fully visible.

+## Player API Events

+Name          | Arguments               | Description
+____          | _________               | ___________
+conversion    | type, value             | Fired when an email is entered in Turnstile. end           |                         | Fired when the video's state changes from anything to "ended". heightchange  | height                  | Fired when the height of the embed code changes. pause         |                         | Fired when the video's state changes from anything to "paused". play          |                         | Fired when the video's state changes from anything to "playing". secondchange  | second                  | Fired once each time the second of the video changes. seek          | currentTime, lastTime   | Fired when the difference between the current time and last time is greater than 1.5 seconds. timechange    | time                    | Fired when the video's time changes.
+Runs on a timeout once every 300ms. volumechange  | volume                  | Fired when the video's volume changes. widthchange   | width                   | Fired when the width of the embed code changes.

 ---